norwoodj/jconfigure/README.md

 ```

 ### !Chain
-This command takes a list of lists and chains them together into a single list
+This tag takes a list of lists and chains them together into a single list

 Usage:
 ```